 a.
 The Digital Transformation Challenge: More Complex Systems Generating More Data That Gets Lost in Translation.

-Today, the challenge is that we are generating and transferring increasingly more data for more complex business uses.
+Today, a major problem we have is that we are generating and transferring increasingly more data for more complex business uses.
 As a result, our systems are now even more challenged to capture the real meaning of the data transferred.
 In many cases, the meaning of the data gets lost in translation, and therefore, we and our systems cannot take intelligent action on the data received.
 For more on tackling the problems with digital transformations, see my article, The Way of Digital Transformation: A Business First, High Tech Reinvention 0f Processes and Culture.

 b.
 Semantic Interoperability is a Problem for Business to Solve.